 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-2.1 Establishes and maintains strong and intentional links to the school day Staff communicate with administrators and faculty to ensure alignment of program activities and the school's learning goals and curricula Staff seek input from school day teachers and administrators on the impact of afterschool programming for youth Staff communicate and collaborate with school personnel to promote and monitor youths' academic and behavioral development 1 = Staff have little to no communication with school administration or teachers 1 2 3 4 N/A 2.2 Supports Georgia Common Core Standards and local performance benchmarks - The program supports state and local performance standards and benchmarks by building activities that address areas where youth are struggling 1 = Program does not offer any activities that address state and local performance standards 1 2 3 4 N/A 2.3 Provides hands- on learning opportunities for participants to develop knowledge in content areas that complement the school day Program provides daily academic activities that incorporate a variety of age-appropriate instructional strategies to help youth build and master key academic content and skills Activities provide opportunities for hands-on engagement in academic domains that are not always possible during the school day 1 = None of the activities address academic content, concepts or skills 1 = Program provides academic activities that primarily include didactic instruction such as lecture, staff presentation, use of worksheets or other passive methods 1 2 3 4 N/A
+2.1 Establishes and maintains strong and intentional links to the school day Staff communicate with administrators and faculty to ensure alignment of program activities to the schools' learning goals and curricula.
+Staff seek input from school day teachers and from administrators on the impact of after school programming for participants Staff communicate and collaborate with school 1 2 3 4 personnel to promote and conaborate with school personnel to promote and monitor youths' academic and behavioral development 1 = Staff have little to no communication with school administration or teachers N/A 2.2 Supports Georgia The program supports state and local performance standards and benchmarks by building activities that 1 Common Core Standards address areas where youth are struggling 2 and local performance 1 = Program does not offer any activities that address state and local performance standards 3 benchmarks 4 N/A 2.3 Provides hands- on learning Program provides daily academic activities that incorporate a variety of age-appropriate instructional 1 opportunities for participants strategies to help youth build and master key academic skills and content 2 to develop knowledge Activities provide opportunities for hands-on 3 in content areas that engagement and project-based learning in academic domains that are not always possible during the 4 complement school day N/A the school day 1 = None of the activities offered addressed academic content or concepts 1 = Program provides academic activities that primarily include lecture, staff presentation, use of worksheets, or other passive or didactic methods